 The room we were in makes a lovely semi-private setting for a small group.
 Mid-week and mid-winter, we were the only group for tea that day.
 The restaurant can handle more than one group and will set other groups at their other tables.
 Typically high tea is served upstairs, but if you have issues climbing stairs, let them know when you reserve and they will arrange tea for you at one of their main floor tables.

-The Ol Farmhouse Café also has a number of craft and home décor items for sale on display throughout the café.
+The Café also had a number of craft and home décor items for sale on display throughout the café.
 Our relaxed but elegant afternoon tea was reasonably priced and certainly worth the forty-five minute drive from the city.

 Never miss a story.
 Sign up for Destinations Detours and Dreams free monthly e-newsletter and receive behind-the-scenes information and sneak peaks ahead.